m-lab/website/_pages/tests/ndt/ndt.md

 NDT Extended Views are published in the `ndt_intermediate` dataset, and contain every row from the raw views, with added columns describing everything that we know about the data.

-<span style="color: black;">**Custom unified views based on the NDT Extended Views
-should be the starting point for nearly all alternative analyses of M-Lab data.**</span>

 For guidance and examples please see: [Creating Custom Unified Views or Subqueries for Your Own Research][custom-views-subqueries]